 Why 2,000+ Hospitals Trust MedLinket for Patient Monitor Accessories

 Since 2004, MedLinket (Shenzhen Med-Link Electronics Tech Co., Ltd. · Stock Code: 833505) has been a dedicated manufacturer of patient monitoring accessories spanning all six parameter categories covered in this guide.
-We hold the industry's broadest range of brand compatibility — covering 30+ monitor brands including Philips, GE Healthcare, Mindray, Dräger, Masimo, Nellcor, Nihon Kohden, and more — with 16,651+ product variants across 3,500+ molds.
+We offer a broad range of brand compatibility — covering major monitor brands including Philips, GE Healthcare, Mindray, Dräger, Masimo, Nellcor, Nihon Kohden, and more.

 Ready to find the right accessories for your monitors?
 Contact us at shopify@medlinket.com or WhatsApp +852 6467 3105 for free compatibility verification and pricing.
 Sample orders available.